PoCInnovation/Workshops/software/29.Flask/README.md

 Now let's add another simple endpoint to interact with another table of our database:

 The goal is to create a todo for an user by POSTing on the `/todos` route.
-> As always, don't forget to handle errors and display a success message at the end :wink:
+> As always, don't forget to handle errors and display a success message at the end 😉

 ## Step 5: Retrieve todos differently